tareq1988/wp-recaptcha-integration/readme.txt

    (Please note that `wp_options` might have a different prefix in your installation.)

-2. After the login you will see a message asking you to set up the API keys.
+2. After the login you would have seen a message asking you to set up the API keys.

 3. Set up a new keypair on Google and test it.

-**If none of these works for you**
+**If none of these worked for you**

-That's too bad...
+That was too bad...

-= I can't get it to work with my custom comments form.
-Will you fix for me? =

-Nope.
-I cannot give support on your individual projects for free, no matter how many one star reviews you will give me.
-Have a look at the project wiki or find a WordPress coder.

-= Privacy: Will the captcha send the visitors IP address to google? =
+= Privacy: Did the captcha send the visitors IP address to google? =

-Yes and no. The captcha verification process, comming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it is omitted.
+Yes and no. The captcha verification process, comming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it was omitted.

 But everything related to the displaying of the captcha widget like the challenge image, the JavaScripts and so on is loaded directly from Google and is very likely to be logged,